AN Easy Blue Mountains Drive- 3 road Trip Itineraries

 This page contains affiliate links.
 Please see our full disclosure for more details.

-Just like our one-day train itineraries, we have created three self-drive itineraries to help you have a perfect day in the Blue Mountains.
+Just like our one-day train itineraries, we have created two self-drive itineraries to help you have a perfect day in the Blue Mountains.

 - Itinerary 1 – Hit as many sites as you can in one day (limited walking) and lots of photography